 What spring options does the eWG range have?

 Just the one option: None.
 The Turbosmart eWG is fully adjustable without the need for springs.
 It can actuate boost against extreme levels of backpressure and does so without any springs.
 Nothing to change, ever.
-It also features a special ‘zero-back-drive’ to further bolster its ability against high drive pressures.
+It also features a unique ‘zero-back-drive’ to bolster its ability against high drive pressures further.

 Can I use an eWG instead of my Compressed Gas (co2) setup?